 Any new customer looking to choose between options will choose the one with the biggest base, because more people are already in it.
 For example; there exist other mediums of communication in present times, however, in our modern age most people will prefer to use WhatsApp to text and send videos as it seems more convenient.

-Monopolies work with some sort of “snowball effect”- a snowball effect is a situation in which something increases in size or importance at a faster and faster rate: The more successful you become, the more publicity you get and that publicity generates sales.
-Monopolies also do exist often in capitalist societies.
+Monopolies work with some sort of “snowball effect”- a snowball effect is a situation in which something accelerates in growth (size or importance), at a faster and faster rate.
+An example of this is the way if one becomes more successful, the more publicity they get and that publicity generates sales.

-Designed 100 years ago, Monopoly (the game), aimed to teach the dangers of capitalism.
+Going back to the history of the Monopoly game, it was designed 100 years ago as a result of capitalism and its dangers in society.
+The game, therefore, would help children to be taught about these dangers.
 At the start of the 20th century, children were part of the regular workforce and they possessed few toys.
 When U.S. manufacturers created games, they built them to market to parents: to teach as well as to entertain.
 However, the way it is taught today [monopoly] may not be teaching the lessons their designers hoped to share.

 This game seems to also be holding some hidden but valuable teachings, believe it or not, it has some solid lessons about personal finance.